PixelatedStarfish/Colas-Enumeration/readme.txt

 (Been a year, how time flies...)

 Fixed some typos, but that is never done.
+Made minor revision to the readme.

 "killo" is corrected to "kilo"

+switched greek 8 to okta (as in oak) to avoid confusion with octo.

 Added another to "milnillion" so it is now millnillion.
 This applies to all derivative numbers as well.
 This should make long names easier to parse, such that each subsequent "ll" describes one thousand Latin enumerations each.